 Ski instructor training courses are the traditional way of gaining a qualification.
 They package together a number of course elements that are likely to include: accommodation, lift pass, training and exam costs.
 There will be additional inclusions specific to a particular course provider that should be researched prior to booking.
 Instructor training courses do not provide paid employment opportunities post qualification.

 There is not usually a massive amount of difference in the two courses when it comes to overall inclusions.
 You will always get a full season pass with the internship and often the chance to live in staff accommodation.
 The key difference, however, is the inclusion of full-time instructor employment post qualification.
 This means that the courses tend to start very early in the season (late November or early December in Japan), and last longer due to the working element.
+Note, these are sometimes referred to as ski instructor apprenticeships, but it is essentially the same thing.
 You can learn more about ski instructor internships here.

 If you’re considering an internship course, we recommend you speak to one of our team before applying for a visa to ensure you meet the criteria.